How Muir Glen got its start

 Muir Glen was named after the legendary naturalist John Muir.
 The brand joined General Mills in 2000.

-Today, Muir Glen products include regular and fire-roasted tomatoes, soups, tomato sauces and pastes, premium pasta sauce, ketchup and original salsas.
+Muir Glen products include regular and fire-roasted tomatoes, tomato sauces and pastes, premium pasta sauce and original salsas.

 Editor’s note: Look for more posts in our “Origin Stories” series in our History category.